kengonakajima/NodePortAudio/README.md

-# PANode : PortAudio for Node.js
+# PANode : Minimal PortAudio binding for Node.js

-A really minimized portaudio binding for node.js on Windows and macOS
+A simplest portaudio binding for node.js on Windows and macOS

 ## Features